Best Digital Detox Tools – Top 7 Picks to Reclaim Your Focus

 The simple key lock can be easily picked with basic tools

-You cannot fit a modern smartphone in a 4.9-inch box.
-Instead, I use this to lock up my router’s power cord and give the key to my partner.
-It’s a cheap, low-tech way to physically enforce offline time.
+This unbreakable metal box features a key lock and a top coin slot.
+You cannot fit a modern smartphone in its 4.9-inch interior.
+Instead, use this to lock up your router’s power cord and give the key to a partner.
+It provides a low-tech way to physically enforce offline time.

 Verdict